Menshen: Architecture

 In modern use, door gods are usually printed images which are pasted to paired doors.
 They are usually replaced every Chinese New Year.
 Occasionally, they are sculpted in relief or placed as statues to either side of a door.
 The figures should face each other; it is considered bad luck to place them back to back.

 Worship

 In ancient China, there was a ritual for a sacrifice to the door spirit of a wealthy home recorded in the Book of Rites.
 In modern China, door gods do not make up a formal element of Taoism and are included as traditional decorations or as nods to popular superstition.
 There are, however, some deities worshipped for other reasons—including the Azure Dragon, the White Tiger, and Mazu's companions Qianliyan and Shunfeng'er—who also serve as door gods at Taoist temples.

+Korea

+Door gods are called Munsin in Korea.

 List

 The following persons, some of whom are mythological figures, are known to have been worshipped as door gods.